jillesvangurp/spring-depend/README.md

 # Spring-depend

-Tool for analyzing spring dependencies.
-Such tools exist but they seemed to be bundled with complicated IDE plugins, which makes standalone usage a bit hard.
+Tool for analyzing spring dependencies exporting your dependencies to neo4j.
+Similar tools exist but they seem to be bundled with complicated IDE plugins or other stuff I don't really need/use.
+This makes standalone usage a bit hard.
 This is a standalone thing.
-All you need is a spring application context.
+All you need to use this is a spring application context.

+To use:
+ - simply add the dependency to spring-depend to your existing spring project
+ - get a reference to your application context in one of the several ways that spring allows you to do this.
+ - do something like this:
 ```
 // any instance of spring's GenericApplicationContext or one of the sub classes should work
 SpringDependencyAnalyzer analyzer = new SpringDependencyAnalyzer(context);
 analyzer.printReport();
+System.out.println(analyzer.beanGraphCypher()) // copy paste in neo4j console & enjoy!
 ```

 Features: